green-api/whatsapp-api-client-golang/README.md

 }
 ```

-### Using webhook
+### Receiving incoming webhooks

-To start receiving events, you need to pass a handler function to GreenAPIWebhook.Start().
-The handler function should
+To start receiving incoming webhooks, you need to pass a handler function to GreenAPIWebhook.Start().
+The handler
-have 1 parameter (`body map[string]interface{}`).
-When a new event is received, your handler function will be executed.
+function should have 1 parameter (`body map[string]interface{}`).
+When an incoming webhook is received, your handler
-To stop receiving events, you need to call GreenAPIWebhook.Stop().
+function will be executed.
+To stop receiving incoming webhooks, you need to call GreenAPIWebhook.Stop().

 Link to example: [main.go](examples/webhook/main.go).